IB Diploma Programme (Grades 11-12)

 - Provide access to materials in languages other than English

-- Incorporate translated works in our Studies of Literature program
+- Incorporate translated works in our Language and Literature program

-- Partner with international programs to secure native speaker teacher interns for our Language Acquisition program.
+- Partner with international organizations to secure additional resources for our Language Acquisition programs.

 Profile

-Students attending the International School of Beaverton speak over 30 different mother tongue languages.
+Students attending the International School of Beaverton speak over 40 different mother tongue languages.
 While the largest number of students and families speak English, there are also students who speak Spanish, Hindi, Chinese, Korean, Arabic, Japanese, and Vietnamese, among others.
-Because of the array of languages, our students include:
+Because of the international context of our community,, our students range from mother tongue English students with limited or no exposure to the world languages offered at ISB to students who are fluent and academically proficient in several different languages.

 Language of Instruction

-English is the language of instruction at ISB and it is also the host country language.
+English is the language of instruction at ISB.
 To support language development, our school provides a comprehensive and rigorous curriculum aligned with the Oregon Department of Education's Content Standards and Beaverton School District Learning Targets for Language Arts, Literacy, and World Language.
-The curriculum is also aligned with and all strands of the IBO's MYP Language Scope and Sequence, which in turn is aligned with Language Acquisition requirements of the Diploma Program.
+The curriculum is also aligned with all strands of the IBO's MYP Language Scope and Sequence, which in turn is aligned with Language Acquisition requirements of the Diploma Program.
 The development of communication skills throughout MYP Years 1-5 is articulated in ISB's Approaches to Learning overview.

 Language Assessment